Judge arrested at nightclub should be removed for previous ethics charges, GA Supreme Court rules

 The ruling comes days after the judge was arrested at an Atlanta nightclub.

-Douglas County Judge Christina Peterson was charged with simple battery against a police officer at the Red Martini Restaurant and Lounge on Peachtree Street.
+Action News Jax’s sister station WSB-TV reported when Douglas County Probate Judge Christina Peterson was charged with simple battery against a police officer at the Red Martini Restaurant and Lounge on Peachtree Street.

 Peterson had already been facing ethics charges bought against her by the Judicial Qualifications Commission in 2022.